brendenlake/MLC-ML/README.md

 To get pre-trained models, you should download the following [zip file](https://cims.nyu.edu/~brenden/supplemental/BIML-large-files/BIML_ml_models.zip).
 Please extract `BIML_ml_models.zip` such that `out_models_scan` and `out_models_cogs` are sub-directories of the main repo and contain the model files `net_*.pt`.
 Records of the model output and performance numbers for the runs used in the paper are also available in this folder, as e.g., `net_*_eval_gen_lex.txt`.

 ## Evaluating models
 Models are evaluated via their best responses to the test commands.
-We find the best response from the pre-trained BIML model using greedy decoding.
+We find the best response from the pre-trained MLC model using greedy decoding.

 To evaluate a pre-trained model on the SCAN Add jump split,
 ```python